scrabbletank/farhome-rules/rulesdoc.md

 #### Second Wind
 *Requires 1 Stamina*

-While in combat you may spend 3 AP on your turn to use a free healing surge.
-This can be used once per rest.
+Once per long rest, you may roll a healing surge as a free action.

 #### Sentinel
 *Requires 2 proficiency in perception, 7th level*

-The first opportunity attack you make each turn costs 1 AP less.
+The first opportunity attack you make each turn is a free action.
 Hostile creatures treat your zone of control as difficult terrain.

 #### Shield Master
 *Requires 3 Strength, 8th level*

-While holding a shield the defend action costs 1 AP less.
-While defending you add your shield's defense dice to Strength and Dexterity saves you make.
+While holding a shield the defend action costs 2 AP less.
+While defending you add your shield's defense dice to Dexterity saves you make.

 #### Signature Move
 *Requires 10th level*

-Choose a maneuver you know with a level requirement of 7 or lower.
-This maneuver can be used every turn and you have expertise in rolls made with that maneuver.
+Choose a maneuver you have learned.
+This maneuver can be used every turn and you may use the next level of the maneuver.
+For example, if you meet the requirements for the normal version you use the enhanced version, or the superior version if you meet the requirements for the enhanced version.

 #### Siphon Energy
 *Requires proficiency in occult spells, 3 Willpower, 12th level*